Online house auctions: What are they and how do they work?

 To get a sense of how investors work, it may be helpful to watch a few online auctions before participating in one.

 If the property is in a state that grants the right of redemption, homeowners may be able to repurchase their property even after its sale at auction.
 They can reclaim their home up to 7 months after the sale by paying what they owe on their mortgage or property taxes.
-If a homeowner exercises the right of redemption, the lender will compensate the buyer fortheir losses.
+The process for when a homeowner exercises the right of redemption will depend on the investor and the state the home is in.

 Let’s look at some of the most significant benefits of purchasing a home through an online auction.